sufenlp/MiLoRA/README.md

 <span id="MiLoRA"></span>
 ![MiLoRA](./assets/imgs/MiLoRA.png)

-# 🧪 Reproduce
+# ⚡️ Quick Start

 ## 1. Commonsense Reasoning
 We use the code from [LLM-Adapters repo](https://github.com/AGI-Edgerunners/LLM-Adapters) to do commensense reasoning tasks, compare to the lora implement in LLM-Adapters, we only modified it with our LoRA initialization.
-We diectly use their setting in other experiments without notifications.
+We diectly use their setting in other experiments without modifications.

 ## 2. Math Reasoning
 Our math reasoning code is modified from [PiSSA](https://github.com/GraphPKU/PiSSA).